-Renouncing righteousness in order to be justified sounds like a strange formula.
-Yet that is the either-or throughout the gospels, and it is nowhere more vividly drawn than in another one of the Luke-only parables, the Pharisee and the tax collector (Gospel for 20 Pentecost, Luke 18:9-14).
+Renouncing righteousness in order to be justified sounds like a mighty queer formula.
+Yet that is the either-or throughout the gospels, and it is nowhere more vividly drawn than in another one of the Luke-only parables, the Pharisee and the tax collector (Gospel for 23 Pentecost).